Card Sound Bridge: Decline and fall of the wooden drawbridge

-World War II triggered a sequence of events that diminished the importance and usefulness of Card Sound Bridge.
+By the 1940s, the bridge was considered outdated, and many defects caused by World War II led to the ultimate demise of the Bridge.
 In 1941, a water pipeline was constructed from the Everglades to Key Largo along the old railroad right-of-way; the following year, a new roadway was constructed beside the pipeline, and US 1 was rerouted along the new highway (locally known as the "18 Mile Stretch").
 In addition to shortening the route by 13 mi, it enabled motorists to avoid the wooden bridges in northern Key Largo—including Card Sound.

 A 1944 fire seriously damaged Card Sound's drawbridge, which was subsequently removed to prevent its further use; a 1947 hurricane and additional fires caused Monroe County officials to remove the Card Sound Bridge completely.

-The return of Card Sound Bridge
+Construction of new causeway

 In the two decades after the removal of the Card Sound wooden drawbridge, various schemes to increase access between the Keys and mainland Florida came and went.
 A 22 mi-long bridge from Cape Sable to No Name Key did not succeed due to the establishment of Everglades National Park; a monorail from Miami to Cape Sable to Key West met the same fate.

 In the 1960s a plan to connect Key Biscayne to northern Key Largo by way of Elliott Key almost took root as officials from Dade and Monroe Counties differed on the division of toll revenues.
 In the meantime, the United States Department of the Interior started purchasing land in Biscayne Bay with an eye toward creating a new National Park.
 The 1968 formation of Biscayne National Monument (which became Biscayne National Park in 1980) hastened the demise of the "Islandia plan" (named after a sparsely populated municipality on Elliott Key), but one component of the proposal survived: a new 65 ft-high causeway to be the new Card Sound Bridge.